Generate Code to Manually Deploy a ROS 2 Node from Simulink

 (Optional) You can then run the node using these commands.
 Replace

-<path_to_catkin_ws> with the path to your catkin workspace.
+<path_to_ros2_ws> with the path to your ROS 2 workspace.

 Double click Gazebo Empty and ROS Bridge on virtual machine desktop to set up the Gazebo environment.
 Setup environment variables and run the ROS 2 node using:

 Note: It is possible that the robot spins at an unexpected location, this is because the pose and world is offset in Gazebo.
 Restart virtual machine and rerun Gazebo and the node.

 ros2 node to list all running nodes in the ROS 2 network.